McAllen Construction Pre-Treatment Services

 Irrigation System Timing: If you’re installing irrigation post-construction, we coordinate timing so trenching and installation doesn’t disrupt the termite barrier we’ve created.

 Slab-on-Grade Standard Construction: Almost every home in the Valley is built slab-on-grade.
-This makes pre-pour soil treatment absolutely critical—there’s zero access to soil after that concrete is poured.
+This makes pre-pour soil treatment absolutely critical — there’s zero access to soil after that concrete is poured.
 Miss the pre-treatment window and you’re stuck with expensive drilling later.

 Pre-Treatment Process Step-by-Step

-We visit the construction site to evaluate soil conditions, drainage, and treatment requirements based on building plans.
+Step 1: Site Evaluation — We visit the construction site to evaluate soil conditions, drainage, and treatment requirements based on building plans.

-We coordinate with your contractor or builder to schedule treatment at the appropriate construction phase.
+Step 2: Coordination with Builder — We coordinate with your contractor or builder to schedule treatment at the appropriate construction phase.

-We apply termiticide to soil under slab footprint, around plumbing, and in all required areas per label instructions and building codes.
+Step 3: Pre-Treatment Application — We apply termiticide to soil under the slab footprint, around plumbing, and in all required areas per label instructions and building codes.

-We provide detailed documentation of treatment including products used, application rates, areas covered, and treatment date.
+Step 4: Documentation — We provide detailed documentation of treatment including products used, application rates, areas covered, and treatment date.

-After concrete cures, we treat the exterior foundation perimeter to complete the protective barrier.
+Step 5: Post-Pour Perimeter Treatment — After concrete cures, we treat the exterior foundation perimeter to complete the protective barrier.

-We conduct final inspection and provide complete treatment records for your files.
+Step 6: Final Inspection — We conduct a final inspection and provide complete treatment records for your files.

 What Pre-Treatment Actually Costs

-Most residential pre-treatments run from a few hundred dollars for smaller homes up to around a thousand for larger structures.
-This typically works out to 0.1-0.3% of your total construction cost—basically nothing compared to your overall investment.
+Cost depends on square footage, foundation type, site accessibility and soil conditions, and any special challenges on site.
+Most residential pre-treatments run from a few hundred dollars for smaller homes up to around a thousand for larger structures — roughly 0.1–0.3% of your total construction cost.
+Commercial and multi-unit projects are quoted based on specific requirements.

 Call us at 956-777-6328 for a quote based on your construction plans.
 We’ll need square footage and basic building plans to give you accurate pricing.